Describing Functions and Phase Response Curves of Excitable Systems: Discrete-Event modeling of excitable systems

 where \(\bar{g}_{syn}\) is the maximal conductance, \(\beta = \tau_{decay}^{-1}\), \(\alpha = \tau_{rise}^{-1} - \beta\), \(V_{th}\) the half-activation constant, and \(k\) the sigmoid slope.

-These excitable systems serve as nodes forming an event-based network, interacting exclusively through discrete events.
-The discrete-event node shown in Figure~\ref{fig:HH:tikz} is central to our experiments.

-The excitable circuit defines a continuous-time mapping from presynaptic voltage spikes to postsynaptic spikes.
-Importantly, this framework is not limited to Hodgkin-Huxley neurons or specific synapse models.
-The only requirements are: (1) an event-to-current mapping (discrete-to-analog conversion, DAC) for the synapse, and (2) a current-to-event mapping (analog-to-discrete conversion, ADC) for the neuron.
+The discrete-event node shown in Figure~\ref{fig:HH:tikz} defines a continuous-time mapping from presynaptic voltage spike timings to postsynaptic spike timings, and is central to the experiments in this paper.
+Notably, this modeling framework is not limited to Hodgkin--Huxley neurons or specific synapse models.
+The only requirements are: (1) an event-to-current mapping (E/A) by the synapse; (2) a current-to-voltage mapping (A/A) by the neuron; and (3) a suitable voltage-to-event mapping by the event detector.
+The choice of event detector must align with the class of events under consideration.
+For excitable neuron models such as the Hodgkin--Huxley model, a simple threshold detector based on upward crossings of $V_{\mathrm{th}}$ suffices to capture all spiking events.

-To associate a discrete-event model with a continuous-time excitable system, spikes are abstracted as Dirac impulses \(\delta(t - t_i)\).
+To associate a discrete-event model with a continuous-time excitable system, spikes are abstracted as impulses \(\delta(t - t_i)\).
 This models neuronal communication as a mapping from event sequences to event sequences, consistent with biological spikes triggering synaptic currents.
+It is worthwile to note that the extraction of timing information in this framework is conceptually similar to the projection on a poincar\'e section.
 The proposed representation exclusively considers models in the 1:1 phase-locking mode, in which each input event triggers exactly one output event, creating a one-to-one mapping between event sequences.
+This is a simple, non-restrictive assumption for neurons operating in the excitable regime, as discussed in the next section.